Planet Waves: Reception

-Planet Waves was Dylan's first album of new music in three and a half years.
+Planet Waves was Dylan's first album consisting entirely of new, original songs in three and a half years.
 With a planned tour to follow, his first since 1966 and backed by the same band that supported him on that tour, the media coverage was significant.
 Asylum Records had planned to release Planet Waves on the same day the tour began, but an album title change (from Ceremonies of the Horsemen) and a last-minute substitution in liner notes (also written by Dylan) pushed the release date back two weeks.

 Planet Waves would ship gold, topping Billboards album charts on the basis of advance orders, but by the end of 1974, it had sold a modest 600,000 copies, selling only 100,000 units after those initial orders were made.
 The figures were a surprise, considering the enormous success of the tour; it is estimated that $92 million worth of checks and money orders were sent in from roughly ten million ticket applicants.

 The critical reception was generally positive, if a bit muted.
 The consensus was ultimately strong enough to secure Planet Waves at #18 on The Village Voices Pazz & Jop Critics Poll for 1974.
 "In a time when all the most prestigious music, even what passes for funk, is coated with silicone grease, Dylan is telling us to take that grease and jam it", wrote critic Robert Christgau.
 "Sure he's domestic, but his version of conjugal love is anything but smug, and this comes through in both the lyrics and the sound of the record itself.
 Blissful, sometimes, but sometimes it sounds like stray cat music—scrawny, cocky, and yowling up the stairs."

 Ellen Willis of The New Yorker wrote, "Planet Waves is unlike all other Dylan albums: it is openly personal...I think the subject of Planet Waves is what it appears to be—Dylan's aesthetic and practical dilemma, and his immense emotional debt to Sara."

 Only "Tough Mama", "Something There is About You", "Forever Young" and "Wedding Song" were played on the tour (as well as a solo, acoustic rendition of the outtake, "Nobody 'Cept You"), and as the tour progressed, songs from the album were removed from the setlist.
 By the end of the tour, only "Forever Young" was left.
 In the meantime, Dylan and the Band professionally recorded many of the shows as they planned their next release.
 None of the Planet Waves songs were included on the subsequent Before the Flood live album, but many of the recordings can be heard on 2024's The 1974 Live Recordings.